 By offering personalized care that is supported by evidence-based medicine, our doctors can determine which men would benefit from active surveillance of slow-growing prostate cancers.

-Active surveillance means deferring, and hopefully avoiding, treatment of a slow-growing prostate cancer.
+Active surveillance means deferring, and possibly avoiding, treatment of a slow-growing prostate cancer.
 This helps men avoid the potential side effects of treatment, such as urinary incontinence, rectal injury, bladder dysfunction, and loss of erectile function.
-During active surveillance, doctors carefully follow any progression of prostate cancer in men who have tested positive for the disease by biopsy, which may require a reassessment of whether therapies such as surgery should be considered.
+During active surveillance, doctors carefully follow any suspected progression of prostate cancer in men who have tested positive for the disease by biopsy.

 Currently, there are no widely accepted standards for following men enrolled in an active surveillance program.
 NYU Langone doctors, with support from the National Institutes of Health, are working to develop evidence-based methods for active surveillance.